envenomator/agon-ez80asm/README.md

         ld l,a
         endmacro    ; end of macro definition

-Global labels are not allowed in macro definitions, but local/anonymous labels are.
+Important notes:

-Nested macros are not currently supported:
+- Starting v1.12 only local labels are allowed in macro definitions; global labels were never allowed, while using anonymous labels could result in issues using earlier versions.
+Starting v1.12 local labels defined inside a macro will get an internal macro expansion 'scope' so the macro can be expanded multiple times without label collisions.
+This 'scope' will not be visible in the listing.
+Because of their locality, labels defined inside a macro cannot be used outside of the macro
-- macros cannot be called from within a macro.
+- Starting v1.12, macros can be called from within a macro, with a maximum 'nesting' level of 8 to avoid expansion recursion.
-- no macro definitions inside a macro definition
+- Macro definitions are not allowed inside a macro definition

 Example macro with arguments: